 Atticus is a masked poet who gained his popularity from Instagram by posting short poems and epigrams.
-He currently has four hundred ninety thousand followers including celebrities such as Emma Roberts and Karlie Kloss.
+He currently has 490,000 followers, including celebrities like Emma Roberts and Karlie Kloss.
 He has used his Instagram account @atticuspoetry as an experimental platform to connect with many readers through his words; some even get tattoos of his poems on their bodies.
 Atticus has managed to keep his identity private and does not disclose many specifics about his personal life.
-His popularity on Instagram gave him the opportunity to publish a book of his work titled “Love Her Wild.”
+His popularity on Instagram gave him the opportunity to publish a book of his work, titled “Love Her Wild.”

 The book is sectioned into three parts: “Love,” “Her” and “Wild.”
 The first section, “Love” describes how he generally felt about love in those moments of writing.
 The second is “Her” and is largely about his different muses in life.
 The idea of infinite youth is the focus in the last section, “Wild.”
 The structure of the book allows readers to pick their own pace: read from start to finish to follow the story or simply pick the book up anywhere and just read a poem.
 Atticus wanted versatility in the structure so that readers can connect with his work at any time.

 The Canadian poet just finished a Masked Motorcycle Tour to promote his book from Oct.
 16 to Oct.
 29, 2017, which allowed him to connect with his readers in person.
 He has a strong presence on social media and responds to fans as much as he can.
 However, he receives hundreds of messages a day and cannot reply to every single person.
 His honesty and vulnerability are what connects his work to readers so well.
 The tour gave readers a more intimate experience with the poet in which they could ask questions and listen to him read his poetry.
 I attended the Austin, TX reading and the poet answered the questions below about himself and his book.